-With the rise in the economic activity, the economy remains in a phase of expansion in these stages; it remains in the expansion phase till the maximum level of production reaches to its peak, i.e., the highest level of business cycle reaches.
+With the rise in economic activity, the economy remains in a phase of expansion in these stages; it remains in the expansion phase till the maximum level of production reaches its peak, i.e., the highest level of the business cycle reaches.

 The phase of a recession gets started once the peak is reached, and the slowdown of economic activity gets started in this stage and the economic expansion comes to a standstill.
 Generally, the recession continues for a short period of time.

-Declining phase of the economic activity, i.e., decrease in economic activity is known as a depression phase in which resources in the economy are underutilized, and this decline continues till economy reaches to the trench and this period becomes the shutdown and unemployment period.
+A declining phase of economic activity, i.e., decrease in economic activity is known as a depression phase in which resources in the economy are underutilized, and this decline continuously till the economy reaches the trench and this period becomes the shutdown and unemployment period.

 Causes of Business Cycle

-Internal factors are those factors those who make an impact on every organization individually; such factors are as follows:
+Internal factors are those factors that create an individual impact on every organization; such factors are as follows: